 In a global world, the competition selection mechanisms challenge the knowledge management of firms to innovate, to grow, to survive.
-Successful innovation in firms depends upon the development and integration of new knowledge into the innovation process (Cassiman and Veugelers, 2002) by different sources: internal creation of knowledge, external acquisition of technology in diverse forms through market channels (buy of licenses, patents, etc.), linkages and informal knowledge flows and incoming spillovers (Cassiman and Veugelers, 2002, Jaffe, 1986, Veugelers, 1997, Veugelers and Cassiman, 1999, von Hippel, 1987, 2007).
-We will focus on the relation between in-house innovative activities, and the external acquisition by market channels.
+Successful innovation in firms depends upon the development and integration of new knowledge into the innovation process (Cassiman & Veugelers, 2002) by different sources: internal creation of knowledge, external acquisition of technology in diverse forms through market channels (buy of licenses, patents, etc.), linkages and informal knowledge flows and incoming spillovers (Cassiman & Veugelers, 2002; Jaffe, 1986; Veugelers, 1997; Veugelers & Cassiman, 1999; von Hippel, 1987, 2007).
+We will focus on the relation between inhouse innovative activities, and the external acquisition by market channels.
 Largely, industrial and innovation economics' literature studied the issue of the degree in which internal and external innovative activities, namely knowledge sources, are complementary or substitutes for innovation.

 Theoretically, there are opposed arguments.
-On the tradition of transaction cost theory (Arrow, 1962, Coase, 1937, Williamson, 1985) and property right theory (Grossman and Hart, 1986), the main prediction is the existence of substitutability between the internal development of innovative activities and the external acquisition of knowledge.
+On the tradition of transaction cost theory (Arrow, 1962; Coase, 1937; Williamson, 1985) and property right theory (Grossman & Hart, 1986), the main prediction is the existence of substitutability between the internal development of innovative activities and the external acquisition of knowledge.
 As external acquisition could have large ex-ante transactional costs regarding searching and bargaining, while large ex post costs are regarding the execution and enforcement of contracts; a substitutability effect between internal and external innovative activities seems to prevail.

 On the other hand, it is also plausible to think that these knowledge sources may be complementary for a successful innovative performance.
-For instance, as there is necessary to have internal competences that allow to effectively absorb external knowledge, internal R&D develops the firm's ability to "(...) identify, assimilate, and exploit knowledge from the environment" (Cohen and Levinthal, 1989), what is known as absorptive capacity of the firm.
-From a management perspective, as Teece (1986) points out, the complementary assets may be crucial for the successful commercialization of an innovation.
-The key argument is that firms need to expand their access to external sources, and collaboration with external agents is seen as a way to achieve a better competitive position, as a source of higher efficiency lead by a better exploitation of economies of scale and dynamic capabilities, making innovation activities more flexible and dynamic (Teece et al., 1997, Teece, 1986).
+For instance, as there is necessary to have internal competences that allow to effectively absorb external knowledge, internal R&D develops the firm's ability to "(...) identify, assimilate, and exploit knowledge from the environment" (Cohen & Levinthal, 1989), what is known as absorptive capacity of the firm.
+From a management perspective, as David J. Teece (1986) points out, the complementary assets may be crucial for the successful commercialization of an innovation.
+The key argument is that firms need to expand their access to external sources, and collaboration with external agents is seen as a way to achieve a better competitive position, as a source of higher efficiency lead by a better exploitation of economies of scale and dynamic capabilities, making innovation activities more flexible and dynamic (David J. Teece, 1986; David J Teece, Pisano, & Shuen, 1997).
 In sum, these kind of arguments of authors from recourse-based view of the firm approaches, argue that internal knowledge creation activities usually reduces the inefficiencies of external acquisition and allows to modify and improve the absorption of knowledge from outside the firm.
-In that sense, it could be arise complementarity relations between internal and external knowledge sources for innovation.
+In that sense, it could arise complementarity relations between internal and external knowledge sources for innovation.
 Thus, this is a controversial topic because opposed arguments can be found in the literature that allow us to expect both substitutability and complementarity relations.

-To deal quantitatively with the issue of complementarities, it could be found two econometrical strategies (Mohnen and Röller, 2005).
+To deal quantitatively with the issue of complementarities, it could be found two econometrical strategies (Mohnen & Röller, 2005)2 3.
 The most common econometric strategy has been the so called correlation approach in which simple correlations between the variables, with or without controls, are analyzed.
-In this line, some studies found that internal and external innovative activities tend to be substitutes; evidence is provided for the US (Blonigen and Taylor, 2000), and similar results are found for some emerging economies such as the Indian case (Basant and Fikkert, 1996).
-Alternatively, others found complementarity relations between knowledge sources, being diverse the focus of their analysis: some findings correspond to developed countries such as the US, Japan and some European countries (Arora and Gambardella, 1990, Cassiman and Veugelers, 2002), and others found complementarity as well between internal and external sources in some emerging economies such as Brazil and India (Braga and Willmore, 1991, Deolalikar and Evenson, 1989).
-Thus, the empirical literature in this line does not reach conclusive results.
+In this line, some studies found that internal and external innovative activities tend to be substitutes; evidence is provided for the US (Blonigen & Taylor, 2000), and similar results are found for some emerging economies such as the Indian case (Basant & Fikkert, 1996).
+Alternatively, others found complementarity relations between knowledge sources, being diverse the focus of their analysis: some findings correspond to developed countries such as the US,